tolicodes/infragen/guide/README.md

-# Building Infragen - How to Build an App From Scratch
+# Building InfraGen - How to Build an App From Scratch

 - [Preface](preface.md)